 Is bound in shallows and in miseries.

 On such a full sea are we now afloat…

 (Julius Caesar, Act-IV, Scene-III, Lines 218-224)

-This paragraph elegantly prepares a complex idea of interplay between free will and fate of human beings.
-Here Brutus imagines life having influence on both free will as well as fate.
-Nevertheless, humans must be insightful enough so that they could recognize opportunity brought up by fate.
+This paragraph elegantly presents a complex idea of interplay between free will and fate of human beings.
+Here, Brutus imagines life having influence on both free will and fate.
+Nevertheless, humans must be insightful enough to recognize opportunities granted by fate.